NanoNets/number-plate-detection/README.md

 ## Generate tfrecords
 Having stored our cropped images of equal sizes in a different directory, we can begin using those images to generate tfrecords that we will use to train our dataset.
 Here's a script to generate tfrecords.
 Note the max_width and max_height variables so we can specify the size of our crops to our tfrecord generation script.
 These tfrecords along with the label mapping have to be stored in the tensorflow object detection API inside the following directory -

 The dataset has to be in the FSNS dataset format.
 For this, your test and train tfrecords along with the charset labels text file are placed inside a folder named 'fsns' inside the 'datasets' directory. you can change this to another folder and upload your tfrecord files and charset-labels.txt here.
 You'll have to change the path in multiple places accordingly.
+You can find the charset-labels.txt file for this project [here](https://github.com/codeaway23/models/blob/master/research/attention_ocr/python/datasets/data/number_plates/charset-labels.txt)

 tfrecord generation script present in ```get_tf_records.py```